signalfx/signalfx-agent/README.md

 The agent has three main components:

 1) _Observers_ that discover applications and services running on the host
-2) _Monitors_ that collect metrics from the host and applications
+2) _Monitors_ that collect metrics, events, and dimension properties the host and applications
-3) The _Writer_ that sends the metrics collected by monitors to SignalFx.
+3) The _Writer_ that sends the metrics, events, and dimension updates collected by monitors to SignalFx.

 ### Observers